Tamsin Stuart Art

 Acrylic on box canvas

 The majesty of these beauties in Scotland's Mabie Forest is breathtaking.
-It struck me during a family stroll amongst them.
+It struck me during a family stroll amongst them in 2018.
 Impossible not to be inspired.

 I'm totally with Leonardo DiCaprio on how important the world's forests are.
-They demand our protection.
+They need our protection and we need them to breathe.

 £625